 The entire dish is transformed with the addition of a few drops of lemon (or more if you're inclined), elevating the taste to a certain lightness.
 Lemon is the perfect antidote to the thickening rough, thus preventing the dish from becoming the ordinary chicken soup we associate with getting over a cold.
 Indeed, this soup is different, and in a class of its own.
 If your preference is comfort food, then the addition of a little more of sour cream will give you that taste as well.

-The translation of this soup’s name is a misnomer.
-The original word čorba depicts a dish that’s more stew than soup while equally being more soup than stew.
+The translation of this soup's name is a misnomer.
+The original word čorba depicts a dish that's more stew than soup while equally being more soup than stew.
 Not sure if there is the equivalent of the word in English.
-As such, it’s deep, accented and rich.
-If you are a soup person, then this will be one of your most memorable dishes in the Balkans.
+As such, it's deep, accented and rich.
+If you're a soup person, then this will be one of your most memorable Balkan dishes.
+Other čorbas or soups that could be designated as such on the blog include the classic minestrone, thick and hearty potato soup, and (the once you try it you'll make it again and again) cabbage stew.

 You'll suddenly understand these strange establishments.
 You'll forgive the waiters who are paid too little to care.
 You'll let them smoke their cigarette first.
 You'll let them be a human being first.
 And inevitably you’ll be served.
 They’ll even look at you with a little less disdain.